BastianBlokland/novus/README.md

 The language is designed to run on a custom stack-based vm.
 The vm is simple with fairly low-level instructions.
-Vm is responsible for executing instructions, memory allocation, memory cleanup (garbage collector is in the works) and providing a platform abstraction.
+Vm is responsible for executing instructions, memory allocation, memory cleanup (mark-sweep garbage collector) and providing a platform abstraction.
 Vm has very little knowledge about types or functions so there is no runtime type introspection, instead the language focusses on making it easier to generate code at compile time (through function and type templates).